JianpingWang-TUD/NUFFT-based-MIMO-RMA/README.md

 ## Requirement
 In the implementation, the NUFFT package (Version 1.3.3) from Greengard, etal is required, which could be found via https://cims.nyu.edu/cmcl/nufft/nufft.html.

-A demonstration of 3-D imaging with the synthetic EM data is given.
+A demo of 3-D imaging with the synthetic EM data is given.

 ## Citation